thoughtspot/thoughtspot.github.io/pages/admin/worksheets/joins_and_row_level_security.md

 ---
-title: [elephant]
+title: [About the worksheet join rule with Legacy Row Level Security]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# About the worksheet join rule with Legacy Row Level Security

 When working with worksheets and Legacy Row Level Security, you need to understand how joins are applied.
 This section gives some examples to explain the interaction between these two concepts.

 This section applies only to the older [Legacy Row Level Security](../data_security/about_legacy_row_security.html#).
 If you are using the newer, [Rule-Based Row Level Security](../data_security/new_row_level_security.html#) \(recommended\), see [About the worksheet join rule with Rule-Based Row Level Security](joins_and_RLS_rule_based.html#).
 If your schema includes any [chasm traps](../loading/chasm_trap.html#), you must use the newer Rule-Based Row Level Security.